 Global HIV statistics

-By the end of 2015, 36.7 million people were estimated to be living with HIV globally, with 46% of them on HIV treatment.
+By the end of 2016, 36.7 million people were estimated to be living with HIV globally, with 57% of them accessing HIV treatment.

-- 73% of pregnant women living with HIV had access to HIV treatments to prevent transmission of HIV to their babies
+- 76% of pregnant women living with HIV had access to HIV treatments to prevent transmission of HIV to their babies.

 Globally, HIV disproportionately affects the following key populations:

 - Gay and bisexual men and other men who have sex with men

 The percentage of these populations affected by HIV varies by country and region.
 For example: in Australia the majority of HIV notifications are among gay men; in Eastern Europe and Central Asia 42% of new notifications were among people who inject drugs in 2015; and in sub-Saharan Africa 5% of new notifications were among sex workers.